Jersey Development Company (JDC) and its associated entities value your privacy and are committed to ensuring that your privacy is protected.

 - Information about your billing and payment history, and information we learn from the way you manage your account;

-- CCTV footage and other information obtained through electronic means such as card records;
+- CCTV footage and other information obtained through electronic means such as debit or credit card records;

-- Information that you submit in response to a survey(s) or poll; and
+- Information that you submit in response to a survey(s) or poll or competition; and

 - If purchasing, or potentially purchasing, a property from us:

-Jersey Development Company and/or persons acting on our behalf may process your personal data for any of the following purposes, depending on the capacity in which you deal with us.
+Jersey Development Company, our associated entities and/or persons acting on our behalf may process your personal data for any of the following purposes, depending on the capacity in which you deal with us.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to prepare the contract, we are about to enter into or have entered into with you;